Chris Brown: 2007–2008: Exclusive

 In January 2007, Brown landed a small role as a band geek in the fourth season of the American television series The O.C..
 Brown then made his film debut in Stomp the Yard, alongside Ne-Yo, Meagan Good and Columbus Short on January 12, 2007.
 In April 2007, Brown was the opening act for Beyoncé, on the Australian leg of her The Beyoncé Experience tour.
 On July 9, 2007, Brown was featured in an episode of MTV's My Super Sweet 16 (for the event, it was retitled: Chris Brown: My Super 18) celebrating his eighteenth birthday in New York City.

 Shortly after ending his summer tour with Ne-Yo, Brown quickly began production for his second studio album, Exclusive.
-The album's lead single, "Wall to Wall" was released, and it didn't reach the chart success of his previous singles, peaking at number 79 on US Billboard Hot 100 chart, and number 22 on the US Hot R&B/Hip-Hop Songs chart, being his lowest charting single at the time.
-However, "Kiss Kiss", featuring and produced by T-Pain, released as the album's second single, received huge success, reaching number one on the US Billboard Hot 100 chart, and becoming Brown's second number one single following "Run It!" in 2005.
-"With You", produced by Stargate (a producers duo known at the time for their work with R&B singer Ne-Yo), was released as the third single from Exclusive, and had even bigger worldwide success than "Kiss Kiss", becoming one of the all-time best-selling singles, and reaching number two on the US Billboard Hot 100 chart.
+The album's lead single, "Wall to Wall" was released, and peaked at number 79 on US Billboard Hot 100 chart.
+"Kiss Kiss", featuring T-Pain, was released as the album's second single and achieved significant success, reaching number one on the US Billboard Hot 100 and becoming his second number-one single after "Run It!" in 2005.
+"With You", produced by Stargate (a production duo known at the time for their work with R&B singer Ne-Yo), was released as the third single from Exclusive.
+It achieved greater worldwide success than "Kiss Kiss", becoming one of the all-time best-selling digital singles and reaching number two on the US Billboard Hot 100.
 Exclusive was released in the US on November 6, 2007.
 According to The Guardian the album demonstrated "his agility in fusing R&B with the era's auto-tuned strain of pop-leaning hip-hop".
 The album debuted at number four on the US Billboard 200 chart, selling 294,000 copies in its first week, becoming a bigger commercial success than his previous outing.
 Exclusive was certified four times platinum by the RIAA.